GuiloScion/GuiloScion/README.md

 A domain-specific language and compiler for physical systems.
-You write a Lagrangian or Hamiltonian in LaTeX-inspired syntax; the symbolic engine (built on SymPy) derives the equations of motion automatically, and the compiler generates simulation code in your choice of thirteen target languages.
+You write a Lagrangian or Hamiltonian in LaTeX-inspired syntax; the symbolic engine (built on SymPy) derives the equations of motion automatically, and the compiler generates simulation code in your choice of twelve target languages.
 MIT licensed, on PyPI as `mechanicsdsl-core`.

 - [mechanicsdsl](https://github.com/MechanicsDSL/mechanicsdsl) — Core compiler.
   Write a Lagrangian, get a simulation.
-Thirteen code generation backends, built on SymPy.
+Twelve code generation backends, built on SymPy.
 - [mechanicsdsl-datasets](https://github.com/MechanicsDSL/mechanicsdsl-datasets) —
   Reference datasets for physics parameter estimation and inverse problem